-- (B) Describe crew spill response training and equipment testing procedures; - (C) Describe the quantities and location of spill response equipment aboard the vessel; and - (D) Specify that vessel fueling shall only occur at an approved docking facility (i.e., no cross-vessel fueling shall be allowed). - (E) Submission of a California Department of Fish and Wildlife (CDFW) Office of Spill Response and Prevention-approved OSCP shall comply satisfy with the requirements of this subsection (a)(2). - (3) Pre-Survey Notices: The Permittee shall follow the complete notification procedure set forth in section 2100.08 for all proposed geophysical surveys. - (4) Permits or Authorizations from Federal, State, and Local Agencies: The Permittee shall obtain any permits or authorizations from other federal, state, and local agencies as are necessary.
-For proposed operations in er petentially affecting Marine Protected Areas, the Permittee shall coordinate with the Commission, CDFW, and any other permitting agencies having jurisdiction regarding such operations prior to commencing survey activities. - (5) Pre-Survey Notification Package: The Permittee shall complete and electronically submit the following to the Commission, by email at slc.ogpp@slc.ca.gov, subject to section 2100.08. - (A) Pre-Survey Notification Form: The Permittee shall complete and electronically submit the Pre-Survey Notification Form. - (B) Survey Location: The Permittee shall provide a navigation chart of the survey area, including survey track lines, as well as the coordinates or a shapefile for the proposed survey track lines.
+- B. Describe crew training and equipment testing procedures; - C. Describe the quantities and location of spill response equipment aboard the vessel; and - D. Specify that vessel fueling shall only occur at an approved docking facility (i.e., no cross-vessel fueling shall be allowed).
+Submission of a California Department of Fish and Wildlife (CDFW) Office of Spill Response and Prevention-approved OSCP shall comply with the requirements of this subsection. - 3.
+Pre-Survey Notices: The Permittee shall follow the complete notification procedure set forth in section 2100.08 for all proposed geophysical surveys. - 4.
+Permits or Authorizations from Federal, State, and Local Agencies: The Permittee shall obtain any permits or authorizations from other federal, state, and local agencies as are necessary.
+For proposed operations in or potentially affecting Marine Protected Areas, the Permittee shall coordinate with the Commission, CDFW, and any other permitting agencies having jurisdiction regarding such operations prior to commencing survey activities. - 5.
+Pre-Survey Notification Package: The Permittee shall complete and electronically submit the following to the Commission, subject to section 2100.08. - A. Pre-Survey Notification Form: The Permittee shall complete and electronically submit the Pre-Survey Notification Form. - B. Survey Location: The Permittee shall provide a navigation chart of the survey area, including survey track lines, as well as the coordinates or a shapefile for the proposed survey track lines.
 The bounding coordinates for the survey area are acceptable if the track lines are not known.
-All coordinates shall be submitted in decimal degrees. - (C) MWM Qualifications: The résumés of proposed MWMs shall be submitted by the Permittee to the Commission.
+All coordinates shall be submitted in decimal degrees. - C. MWM Qualifications: The résumés of proposed MWMs shall be submitted by the Permittee to the Commission.
 MWM's must have expertise and prior experience conducting the monitoring requirements in (b)(5) of this section.
-Depending on the type of equipment used and its operational frequency, the number of required MWMs on a vessel will vary: - One MWM is required for surveys operating geophysical equipment at frequencies ≥ 200 kilohertz (kHz).
+Depending on the type of equipment used and its operational frequency, the number of required MWMs on a vessel will vary: - 1.
+One MWM is required for surveys operating geophysical equipment at frequencies ≥ 200 kilohertz (kHz). - 2.
+Two MWMs are required for surveys operating geophysical equipment at frequencies < 200 kHz. - 3.
+Permittees may petition for alternate MWM requirements:

-- 2. Two MWMs are required for surveys operating geophysical equipment at frequencies < 200 kHz. - 3.
-Permittees may petition for alternate MWM requirements: - a.
+- a.
 Petitions shall be received by the Commission at least 21 calendar days prior to survey commencement. - b.
-The Commission shall evaluate such petitions on a case-by-case basis and consider factors including the equipment type, frequency, and source level; timing, type, and location of the survey; the size of the survey vessel and availability of alternate vessels; and the ability to effectively implement the marine mammal and reptile mitigation measures.
+The Commission shall evaluate such petitions on a case-bycase basis and consider factors including the equipment type, frequency, and source level; timing, type, and location of the survey; the size of the survey vessel and availability of alternate vessels; and the ability to effectively implement the marine mammal and reptile mitigation measures.
 An alternative to the MWM requirements must ensure the ability to monitor operations consistent with (b)(5) of this section.

-(D) Safety Zone Calculations:
+D. Safety Zone Calculations: